Azure/azure-functions-sql-extension/docs/BindingsGuide_Dotnet.md

 ### Setup for Output Bindings

-Note: This tutorial requires that a SQL database is setup as shown in [Create a SQL Server](./QuickStart.md#create-a-sql-server), and that you have the 'Employee.cs' class from the [Input Binding Guide](./InputBinding.md#net).
+Note: This tutorial requires that a SQL database is setup as shown in [Create a SQL Server](./QuickStart.md#create-a-sql-server), and that you have the 'Employee.cs' class from the [Setup for Input Bindings](#setup-for-input-bindings) section.

 - Open your app in VS Code
 - Press 'F1' and search for 'Azure Functions: Create Function'